 High Throughput Kinetic Screening for Antibody Therapeutics

-Our Array SPR Platform Changes the Paradigm, Delivering High Throughput Kinetics mAb Screening:
+Our High Throughput SPR Platform Changes the Paradigm, Delivering High Throughput Kinetics mAb Screening:

 - High throughput: Kinetically screen and rank up to 1,152’s of mAbs per day, 384 clones at one time in parallel